BenWeekes/agora-convoai-audio-to-video/README.md

-# Agora ConvoAI Voice-to-Video Integration
+# Agora ConvoAI Speech-to-Video Integration

-This repository provides a generic protocol and implementation for external services to receive audio output from Agora's ConvoAI platform, enabling real-time generation and publishing of audio and video content back into Agora channels.
+This repository provides a generic protocol and implementation for external services to receive an AI agent's speech output from Agora's ConvoAI platform, enabling real-time generation of video and publishing both the audio and video back into an Agora channel for low latency, global distribution.
 This creates interactive experiences such as AI-powered avatars, interactive movies, and other real-time multimedia applications.

 ## Overview